minetest/contentdb/app/flatpages/help/non_free.md

 Limiting the promotion of problematic licenses helps Minetest avoid ending up in such a state.
 Licenses that prohibit redistribution or modification are completely banned from ContentDB and the Minetest forums.
+Other non-free licenses will be subject to limited promotion - they won't be shown by default in the client, and their [score](/help/top_packages/) will receive a 10x penalty.

 Not providing full promotion on ContentDB, or not allowing your package at all, doesn't mean you can't make such content - it just means we're not going to help